How to Save Battery Life on MacBook Pro/Air in OS (X) - including Yosemite & El Capitan

 Save MacBook Battery Life – Clear Junk Files

 How to remove all kinds of junks and unwanted files from Mac?
 Indeed, you can delete them one by one.
 But you can't remove all of them, and also cost you much time.
 Therefore, we recommend you an amazing Mac cleaning tool – MacClean, which helps you remove junks files, leftovers, browser cookies, caches, and system junks with a few clicks.
-More than anything, it is a totally free software, this mean you can get your Mac clean without paying a penny.
+More than anything, it also offers your Mac computer all-around protection, like remove personal data, delete malicious cookies and delete secret files permanently.

 Now we have showed all of the 10 tips about how to save battery on MacBook Pro/Air, have you got them?
 Absolutely, not all of these tips are suitable for you.
 Welcome any comments about this topic.
 And if you find these tips are helpful, please share them with people around you.